SSH Tunnel from Docker

 • -T — don’t allocate a pseudo-terminal.

 The SQL query is just a placeholder.
 Whatever database interactions you need to do would go here.
-So, in my case, this is where the crawler would kick in.
+In my case, this is where the crawler would kick in.

 Building & Running